huaweicloud/terraform-provider-huaweicloud/docs/data-sources/waf_instance_groups.md

 * `read_timeout` - The time for reading timeout in the forwarding policy.

-* `load_balances` - The IDs of the ELB instances that has been bound to the instance group.
+* `load_balancers` - The IDs of the ELB instances that has been bound to the instance group.